earshinov/simple_net/Compile.rst

 You may also generate a zip archive containing binaries.
 Just compile in the Release mode and run ``cpack`` within the ``build`` directory.

+Currently libev mode is not supported on Windows.
+If you'd like to include it, download libev from the official web site and make CMake find it (or link it statically instead).
+Tell me about the results of your attempts.